-Or, submit your request for a Dry(ish) January Care Package, which includes a copy of the Guidebook and other goodies.
-Care packages are available while supplies last to current Western students.
+Or, submit your request for a Dry(ish) January Care Package!
+Western students can order a copy of the Guidebook, along with other goodies, including a booklet version of our cannabis T-Break Guide.
+Care packages are available while supplies last.

 We recognize that classes don’t resume until early in January, which means some students might not know about this campaign before returning to class.
 Even if you drank alcohol or used cannabis or other drugs before knowing about Dry(ish), YOU CAN STILL PARTICIPATE!

 If you’re doing the challenge but you make a mistake and have a drink or two during the month, THAT’S OKAY!
 Slip ups happen to the best of us.
 We in no way want to discourage or discredit anyone who is putting in a serious effort to take this month off from substances.

 Lastly, we recognize that there could be a special occasion where you might want to drink or use cannabis or other drugs.
 Having a planned night or two during the month is also not the end of the world.

 Dry(ish) January is about removing substances for a brief period to examine the parts of your life (social, health, financial, etc.) that it may be affecting and make changes if you choose.
 You can still gain all the benefits of participating, even if there is a change of plans one night.
 Hence, the (ish).

 Write down your reasons for participating in the challenge and what YOU want to accomplish—nobody else should tell you why abstaining from substances for a month is important.
 What’s motivating you?
 What will keep you on track?

 Are there other resolutions/changes you want to make (that aren’t substance related), that might be indirectly impacted by your drinking or using?
 Reflect on all areas of your life that are either impacted or not impacted by your drinking or substance use habits—social, recreational, financial, etc.